pywemo/pywemo/README.rst

 This can be particularly useful if the intended use is fully local control, such as using Home Assistant.

 Reset can be performed with the :code:`reset` method, which has 2 boolean input arguments, :code:`data` and :code:`wifi`.
-Setting :code:`data=True` will reset data ("Clear Personalized Info" in the Wemo app), which resets the device name and cleans the icon and rules.
+Setting :code:`data=True` will reset data ("Clear Personalized Info" in the Wemo app), which resets the device name and clears the icon and rules.
 Setting :code:`wifi=True` will clear wifi information ("Change Wi-Fi" in the Wemo app), which does not clear the rules, name, etc.
 Setting both to true is equivalent to a "Factory Restore" from the app.
 It should also be noted that devices contain a hardware reset procedure as well, so using the software is for convenience or if physical access is not available.